 1. After working out the details of your project with your mentor, you fill in the Online Project Proposal form and submit it to the Department of Biological Sciences for approval.

 2. After review, you will either receive a notice that your proposal needs changes before it can be approved, in which case you will have to follow the instructions you receive to address the deficiencies, or you will receive a notice of preliminary approval.
-You take your notice, along with the Clinical Mentor’s Agreement Form (and the attached Mentor’s Evaluation Form), to your clinical mentor for signatures.
+You then take your notice, along with the Shadowing Mentor’s Agreement Form (and the attached Mentor’s Evaluation Form), to your shadowing mentor for signatures.

-3. You return the signed forms to the Department of Biological Sciences office (S350) BEFORE the start of classes.
-At that time you will receive final approval, and receive permission to register for BSC 491.
+3. You return the signed approval and agreement forms to the capstone coordinator BEFORE the start of classes.
+At that time you will receive final approval, and receive permission to register for the capstone.
+Your mentor will keep the evaluation form until it is time to submit a grade.

 Once you have begun your project, you must keep a log of your activities, which you will use to write your final report.
 Note: patient information is confidential.
 You should not keep any identifying or personal information in this log, nor should you discuss any patient specifics with anyone either before or after your Shadowing project.
 Instructions for writing that report can be found by clicking here, or on the “Forms” page.
 Start writing the report early, it is worth 50% of your final grade and will be assessed based on its clarity, depth, and the quality of the writing.
-It must be submitted to the Department of Biological Sciences office (S350) for assessment BEFORE the start of final exams for the semester during which you performed your Capstone.
+It must be submitted to the capstone coordinator for assessment BEFORE the start of final exams for the semester during which you performed your Capstone.

-Your clinical mentor must also, before the start of final exams, submit the Mentor’s Evaluation Form to the Department of Biological Sciences.
+Your clinical mentor must also, before the start of final exams, submit the Mentor’s Evaluation Form to the capstone coordinator.
 This form will comprise the other 50% of your grade.
-The evaluation form can be found by clicking here, or on the “Forms” page.
+If you require an extra copy, the evaluation form can be found by clicking here, or on the “Forms” page.

 Once both the report and evaluation form have arrived, a final grade will be determined.
 If either of the required items are late it may jeopardize your grade and graduation, so work to ensure that everything arrives on time.